mxlisandro/unit-3-algorithms/README.md

 array.

 ##How do I get started?
 1. Complete the challenge in located in ```part1/main.js``` directory.
-We recommend completing the algorithms in the following order (the order they appear in the tests):
+We recommend completing the algorithms in the order they appear in the tests.

-1. After completing part1, there are complete the following algorithms in ```part2/```

-- Coin Sum
-- N-Paths
+1. After completing part1, move on to ```part2/``` where you'll find Coin Sum and N-Paths.
+Complete these problems in whichever order you prefer.

 ##How do I test if my answer is correct?
-* To test your functions, open index.html in your browser ** NOTE: While completing the challenges, if all tests that previously passed ALL suddenly fail, there is most likely a syntax error in your code.
+* To test your functions, open index.html in your browser.
+** NOTE: While completing the challenges, if all tests that previously passed ALL suddenly fail, there is most likely a syntax error in your code.
 Open Chrome Dev Tool's to locate the cause of the error.